 Space Clothing

-Casual wear for spacer is very often aerospace-inspired, with countless declination of the industrial-era pilot jacket, which might be modified and interpreted to such an extent that it becomes unrecognisable for whoever is not familiar with the history of human spaceflight.
+Casual wear for spacers is often aerospace-inspired, with countless declinations of the industrial-era pilot jacket, which might be modified and interpreted to such an extent that it becomes unrecognisable for whoever is not familiar with the history of human spaceflight.
 Indeed, and contrary to what a certain brand of science fiction may have predicted, spaceships, be they military or civilian, aren't based on boats, and spacers don't consider themselves as the heirs of the sailors of old.
-A common saying among them is that "space is a deeper sky" -- a way to signify that, by and large, they see themselves as pilots first and foremost.
+A common saying among them is that “space is a deeper sky” — a way to signify that, by and large, they see themselves as pilots first and foremost.

 Clothing illustrated by Garnouille